SlicerProstate/SliceTracker-guide/docs/user_guide/initial_reg.md

 ![](/assets/intra_operative_targets.png)

-Click "Run registration" button once segmentation consistency is confirmed and any new targets have been placed.
+Click the "Run registration" button once segmentation consistency is confirmed and any new targets have been placed.

 Upon completion of registration, you will be presented with a layout showing the biopsy plan on the left, and the registration result on the right.